ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 		"http://www.uribeacon.org", defaultAdvPowerLevels);
 ```

 You can very easily spot the interesting bit - it's "http://www.mbed.org".
-You can replace that URL with a URL of your choosing (but make sure to leave the quotes and the *http://www.* bit).
+You can replace that URL with a URL of your choosing, but make sure to leave the quotes and the *http://www.* bit: "http://www.myurl.com".

 The URI Beacon isn't limitless in size.
 It can only accept 18 characters, with “HTTP://www” counting as one, and the suffix “.org” (or “.com”) counting as another.
 If your URL is very long, you'll have to use services like [bit.ly](https://bitly.com) and [tinyurl.com](http://tinyurl.com) to get a short version.